SND96/pocketsphinx-acoustic-scores/README.md

+# Pocketsphinx Acoustic Scores
 First step is to download the repository.
 Open a terminal and run the following commands

 `$ git clone https://github.com/SND96/pocketsphinx-acoustic-scores`

 `$ cd pocketsphinx-acoustic-scores`

+Pocketsphinx is required to be downloaded on your computer as well.
+Refer to the pocketsphinx website for instructions on how to obtain it.

 # Dependencies
 These dependencies are required for the application to run.